Store up for yourselves treasures in heaven, where neither moth nor rust consume, and where thieves do not break in and steal. Matthew 6:20

 1 Now Sarai, Abram’s wife, bore him no children.
 She had a servant, an Egyptian, whose name was Hagar.
 2 Sarai said to Abram, “See now, the Lord has prevented me from bearing.
 Please go in to my servant.
 It may be that I will build a family through her.”
 Abram listened to the voice of Sarai.

 3 Sarai, Abram’s wife, took Hagar the Egyptian, her servant, after Abram had lived ten years in the land of Canaan, and gave her to Abram her husband to be his wife.
 4 He went in to Hagar, and she conceived.
-When she saw that she had conceived, her mistress was despised in her sight.
+When Hagar saw that she had conceived, she began to despise her mistress.
 5 Sarai said to Abram, “This wrong is your fault.
 I put my servant into your intimate embrace, and when she saw that she had conceived, she despised me.
 May the Lord judge between me and you.”

 6 But Abram said to Sarai, “Your maid is in your hands.
 Do to her whatever is good in your eyes.”
-Sarai dealt harshly with her, and she ran from her presence.
+Sarai dealt harshly with her, and Hagar ran from her presence.

 7 The angel of the Lord found her by a fountain of water in the wilderness, by the fountain on the way to Shur.
 8 He said, “Hagar, Sarai’s servant, where did you come from?
 Where are you going?”